Promoting British Values at Waddesdon Village Primary School

 Curriculum; Wadddesdon is a small village school, with predominately white British pupils.
 We feel it is important to educate our pupils on the diversity of their locality and the world around them.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education and PSHCE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.

-We are linked with a culturally diverse school in Milton Keynes.
+We are linked with a culturally diverse school in Aylesbury.

 Our Golden Rules are:

 We are kind and helpful

 We work hard